 One in four nurses has been abused in the workplace.
 Overall, the likelihood of health care workers being exposed to violence is higher than prison guards or police officers.
-The stories are horrifying, and all too common.
+The stories nurses tell are horrifying, and all too common.
 Every day, nurses are stabbed, punched, grabbed, kicked, verbally assaulted, or worse.

 Recently lawmakers introduced the Workplace Violence Prevention for Health Care and Social Service Workers Act (H.R.
 1309/S. 851) that would require the Occupational Safety and Health Administration (OSHA) to develop standards requiring health care and social service employers to write and implement a workplace violence prevention plan to protect employees from violence incidents in the workplace.